louiechristie/gatsby-starter-wordpress-twenty-twenty/README.md

 ## WordPress Setup

-1. Make sure to install the two WP plugins in the plugin folder *wp-gatsby-0.2.2.zip* and *wp-graphql-0.6.1.zip*
+1. Make sure to install the two WP plugins in the plugin folder _wp-gatsby-0.2.2.zip_ and _wp-graphql-0.6.1.zip_
 2. Best you install and activate the default WordPress Twenty Twenty theme
 3. Make sure you have Menus with the following slugs:

    - `primary` - Thats the top menu
-   -  `expanded` - That is the menu that opens on the right side as drawer
+   - `extended` - That is the menu that opens on the right side as drawer
-   -  `social` - For the Social menu in the footer and in the expanded drawer
+   - `social-links-menu` - For the Social menu in the footer and in the expanded drawer

      - For the social Icons you need to adjust `SocialMenu.js`.
 There is a `SocialIcon` function that parses svgs depending on the Link label

 ## Limitations

 - Comments are no implemented yet.
 - The monthly archive pages are not implemented.
 - Tags are not implemented (only Categories).
 - Surely there is more.
 Feel free to suggest things as issues.

 ## Links